 A diabetes diagnosis can be frightening for many people.
 Like any disease, the uncertainty of one’s health going forward can weigh heavily on anyone’s mind.
 Although there are a few understood variables that come with a diabetes diagnosis, such as regularly checking your blood glucose level, watching carbohydrate intake, exercising daily and getting regular checkups, there are a few health outliers you may not know can go hand in hand with the disease.

-We spoke to Karen Bruner, a registered nurse and certified diabetes educator at Texas Health Alliance, to identify the top five health conditions about which people with diabetes should be aware of.
+We spoke to Karen Blackwood, a registered nurse and certified diabetes care and education specialist, to identify, to identify the top five health conditions about which people with diabetes should be aware of.

 Neuropathy is one of the most commonly known diabetes-related health issues, and about half of all people with diabetes will have some form of nerve damage.
 Although neuropathy is well known, Bruner says a common misconception is that it will be easy to tell when you’re losing sensation.